slukits/tddflow/README.md

 tests; i.e. noise through repetition is down to a minimum while our IDE will still offer us the T-API because of the type hinting.

-To make this little exercise (more) useful we want to add also a tddflow command
+To make this little exercise (more) useful I want to add also a tddflow command

 ```